Colour Codes: Flagging in the Queer Community

 There are many many different colours and meanings behind the hanky code as it has evolved.
 Here are a few examples of a more modern take on the Hanky Code.

 In addition to gay and bi men, lesbians would also wear their keys hanging on a chain from their pockets to indicate top or bottom.
 This code followed the hanky code rules with keys hanging on the left indicating top, or keys on the right, bottom.

 People involved in the leather scene used to (and sometimes still do) wear their keys clipped to their belt loops based on their sexual preferences: on the right side to indicate that the wearer is a bottom, and left if she’s a top.
 One oft-repeated theory says a Village Voice writer once jokingly suggested that gay men should dispense with this binary key system and develop a more complex system to reflect a broader taxonomy of sexual desire, thus sparking the creation of the hanky code.

 The beltside key ring is one of the most enduring sartorial symbols of lesbian culture, one of the few stereotypes of our kind that’s both inoffensive and true.
-Baby gays searching the internet for ways to find their people and send out lesbian vibes will learn that “the universal key chain signal for lesbians is the carabiner clip” and even straight people know it.
+Baby queers searching the internet for ways to find their people and send out lesbian vibes will learn that “the universal key chain signal for lesbians is the carabiner clip” and even straight people know it.

 Femmes and Flagging

 The hanky code has most often been associated with gay and bisexual men, though it doesn’t belong to just them.
 In more recent years, femmes in the queer community have developed their own form of flagging in response to femme invisibility.
 Femme invisibility is the term for what feminine-looking queer women experience when they try to convince other lesbians that they are, in fact, queer.
 It’s the utter lack of being seen as lesbians.
 For most femmes, bandanas or keys hanging from pockets would stand out rather than be discreet.